socketry/async/guides/getting-started/readme.md

 `async` has several core concepts:

 - A {ruby Async::Task} instance which captures your sequential computations.
-- A {ruby Async::Reactor} instance which implements the core event loop.
+- A {ruby Async::Reactor} instance which implements the fiber scheduler interface and event loop.
 - A {ruby Fiber} is an object which executes user code with cooperative concurrency, i.e. you can transfer execution from one fiber to another and back again.

 ## Creating an Asynchronous Tasks